 4. Apply Treatment to Moldy Areas.

 Check all the areas if they are free from mold.
 If molds colonize a small area, it is still easy to remove.
 First, scrub the surface mold stain with a mixture of 1qt.
 Water and 1/2 cup bleach mold cleaner to kill the mold.
-After scrubbing the area, let the solution penetrates the surface and dry.
+After scrubbing the area, let the solution penetrate the surface and dry.
 However, when the area is big, it is necessary to call mold remediation experts to help you with the problem.
 They have all the necessary tools and knowledge to fully remove the mold.

 5. Dry the Floor

 Dry the floor naturally using fans on full blast.
 If it is not raining, opening the window will help dry the floor.
-Use dehumidifier to pull out the moisture.
-Make sure to dry the floor naturally as fast drying process would lead to cracks on the floor.
+Use a dehumidifier to pull out the moisture.
+Make sure to dry the floor naturally as a fast drying process would lead to cracks on the floor.
 Do not apply heat on the flooring.
 It may cause cupping and other problems.
 You can use a moisture meter to monitor the moisture level of the floor.
-Drying hardwood floor completely takes weeks.
+Drying water-damaged hardwood floors completely takes weeks.
 Leave your dehumidifier active until there is no water left in the area.

 Call a Professional for Help!
+Water-damaged Hardwood Floors